Wagging in the Woods

 Ultra athletes, those training for races (especially those wanting to PR or qualify for certain events) people prone to working out in the heat, those who experience cramping or migraines after training or races, those who sweat a lot… At the end of the day, the Nix Biosensor is helpful for anyone who is interesting in dialing in their hydration.
 Especially as we come up on summer in East Tennessee, I am personally looking forward to getting more data through Nix to understand myself and my training needs more.

 Interested in getting the Nix for yourself?
-Pick up a training bundle and your refill patches at Terra Running Company today!
+Pick up a training bundle and your refill patches online and in store at Terra Running Company today!

 Ace the Race Carter's Lake and Dam 5k